R3freshReload/os-images/README.md

 journalctl -u <service-name>
 ```

-from experience most disk related issues occur in the `elemental-setup-rootfs.service` and can be viewed by running
+from experience most disk related issues occur in the `elemental-setup-rootfs.service`, `elemental-setup-fs.service` and `elemental-setup-boot.service` and can be viewed by running
 ```bash
 journalctl -u elemental-setup-rootfs.service
 ```